 Here’s what’s available to rent or buy:

 For fans of L. M. Montgomery, you can stream the entire Anne of Green Gables collection on GazeboTV.
+(Use code ELSIE to get $10 off the Anne trilogy!)
 You can also watch the lovely Road to Avonlea TV series (which is based on Montgomery’s novels The Story Girl and The Golden Road, as well as her Avonlea short story collections), Lantern Hill, and documentaries about L. M. Montgomery and about the making of the Anne and Road to Avonlea series.

 If you want to immerse yourself in a multi-season period drama, watch Wind At My Back, a 1930s era family saga that spans five seasons, as well as a Christmas special.